scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   25-Jan-2002
     -   Oops.
 Generate command in scripting language only generated pfb fonts
-    -   FontForge would get confused if it loaded a font from a script when running with windows.
+    -   websharpstudios would get confused if it loaded a font from a script when running with windows.
 Eventually it would crash, but perhaps not until you exited.
     -   Added